2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 ## Registration & Disconnection
-Registration is a required handshake that allows connecting devices to understand each other's environment, capabilities, and identity.
-Sending the registration command and initiating any encryption handshakes is always the responsibility of the connecting device (client).
+Registration is a required handshake that allows connecting devices to understand each other's environment, capabilities, identity, and reason for connecting.
+Both devices must send a `register` request to the other, both of which need to complete successfully before messages will be passed.

 ### Network Devices & SSL
 It is highly recommended that network implementations of the DDX-RPC utilize SSL to encrypt